 Cemeteries are a historic property type commonly encountered during surveys conducted for compliance with Section 106 of the National Historic Preservation Act (NHPA) on federally-funded transportation projects.
 Many historic cemeteries contain unmarked graves and do not have well-defined structural boundaries.
 Due to the sensitive nature of these property types and the often restrictive state laws regarding the disturbance of graves, non-invasive geophysical investigations can be an effective tool in establishing property boundaries.
-Most state DOT environmental staff do not have technical expertise in geophysical applications for archaeology therefore guidance is needed on how to write or review an adequate scope of work for these services. conduct this work.
+Most state DOT environmental staff do not have sufficient technical expertise in geophysical applications for archaeology.
 A poorly scoped geophysical survey, unrealistic goals, and lack of knowledge of equipment or its limitations can lead to poor results and an unfavorable view of these useful techniques.
 Poor results also can lead to project delays and unintentional site disturbance.

 This research provides guidance on (1) the factors to consider when preparing and reviewing a scope of work for the geophysical investigation of cemeteries and (2) how to establish investigation and reporting requirements for a survey.
 The guidance is supported by case studies that demonstrate appropriate application of geophysical methods and is accompanied by an annotated bibliography of resources on geophysics in cemeteries.

 The contractor's Final Report (.pdf), including the bibliography, is available HERE.

 The annotated bibliography in a searchable spreadsheet format (.csv) is available HERE.